tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-02-WD_KCRCO_B/unit-7/talk-03-talk-03-Project_Management/talk-03-Project_Management.md

 ---
 icon:
-  type: carbon:task
+  type: mdi:clipboard-check-outline
-  color: 607D8B
+  color: 398126
 ---

-Project Management

-This module aims to provide the student with the ability to initiate, plan, execute, control and clo ...
+This module aims to provide the student with the ability to initiate, plan, execute, control and close-out the work of a team in order to achieve spec ...